 Nygren, Scott.
 “Doubleness and Idiosyncrasy in Cross-Cultural Analysis.”
 Quarterly Review of Film and Video 13.1-3 (1991): 173-87.

 Pick, Zuzana M. The New Latin American Cinema: A Continental Project.
-Austin: U of Texas P, 1993.
+Austin: University of Texas Press, 1993.

 Rocha, Glauber.
 “The History of Cinema Novo.”
 Trans.
 Jon Davis.
 Framework: A Film Journal 12 (Winter 1979): 18-27.

 Sklar, Robert, and Charles Musser, eds.
 Resisting Images: Essays on Cinema and History.
-Philadelphia: Temple UP, 1990.
+Philadelphia: Temple University Press, 1990.